FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/visionportal_cpu_and_bandwidth/visionportal-cpu-and-bandwidth.rst

 Stopping (and later resuming) the stream is slightly risky, can take about 1 second, and stops all background processing.
-This is what happens when switching cameras, in the FTC Sample OpModes called ``SwitchableCameras``.
+This is what happens when switching cameras, in the Sample OpModes called ``SwitchableCameras``.
 One stream stops, and the other stream starts.

 Close VisionPortal